 As a result, they have inspired me to be more of an emotional stakeholder by joining the national conversation about ALS from a different approach.
-That’s why this year, I’m making an official bid to run the 2017 Falmouth Road Race with Compassionate Care ALS in memory of both Robert Bossman and Dick Auger.
+That’s why this year, I’m looking to run the 2017 Falmouth Road Race in partnership with Compassionate Care ALS and in memory of both Robert Bossman and Dick Auger.

 However, my run for Robert and Dick can’t happen without your support.

 I’m looking to raise $1,500 for the Falmouth Road Race and CCALS in order to be eligible to participate on the day of the race.
 You can participate by donating to CCALS through my fundraising page here.
 Donations of any and all sizes are greatly appreciated.

 The funds raised from your support help CCALS to continue to provide direct services and durable goods to ALS patients, their families, and their caregivers — and ultimately, keeping the conversation going towards finding treatments, care and finally, a cure.
 Your support also helps me get one step closer to honoring both Robert Bossman and Dick Auger's memory through my run in the race.

 Please don't hesitate to contact me if you have any questions — firstname.lastname@example.org (e-mail) or 978-340-2790 (phone).